khlaifiabilel/Deep-Super-Resolution-For-Geospatial-Data/README.md

 ### 4. Optionally stitch and add georeferencing

-Again, if you have tiled data, you can use our stitcher and georeferencing code found here: TBA
+Again, if you have tiled data, you can use our stitcher and georeferencing code found here: https://github.com/jshermeyer/SR_Utils

 ### 5. Other Resources

--Check out our 8-bit conversion code. -TBA
+-Check out our 8-bit conversion code. https://github.com/jshermeyer/SR_Utils

 -[SpaceNet Utilities](https://github.com/SpaceNetChallenge/utilities) is a recommended toolkit for working with geospatial data and deep learning